Cicada 3301

-Cicada 3301 is a nickname given to three sets of puzzles posted under the name "3301" online between 2012 and 2014.
+Cicada 3301 is the name given to eight sets of puzzles posted under the name "3301" online between 2012 and 2014.
 The first puzzle started on January 4, 2012, on 4chan and ran for nearly a month.
-A second round began one year later on January 4, 2013, and then a third round following the confirmation of a fresh clue posted on Twitter on January 4, 2014.
-The third puzzle has yet to be solved.
+A second round of puzzles began one year later on January 4, 2013, and then a third round following the confirmation of a fresh clue posted on Twitter on January 4, 2014.
+The third puzzle remains unsolved.
 The stated intent was to recruit "intelligent individuals" by presenting a series of puzzles to be solved; no new puzzles were published on January 4, 2015.
 A new clue was posted on Twitter on January 5, 2016.
 Cicada 3301 posted their last verified OpenPGP-signed message in April 2017, denying the validity of any unsigned puzzle.

-The puzzles focused heavily on data security, cryptography, steganography, and internet anonymity.
-It has been called "the most elaborate and mysterious puzzle of the internet age", and is listed as one of the "top 5 eeriest, unsolved mysteries of the internet" by The Washington Post, and much speculation exists as to its function.
+The puzzles focused heavily on data security, cryptography, steganography, and Internet anonymity.
+It has been called "the most elaborate and mysterious puzzle of the Internet age", and is listed as one of the "top 5 eeriest, unsolved mysteries of the Internet" by The Washington Post, and much speculation exists as to its function.
 Many have speculated that the puzzles are a recruitment tool for the NSA, CIA, MI6, a "Masonic conspiracy", or a cyber mercenary group.
 Others have stated Cicada 3301 is an alternate reality game, although no company or individual has attempted to monetize it.
-Some of the final contestants believe that Cicada 3301 is a remnant of the late 1980s and 1990s Cypherpunk movement.
-Dark Web: Cicada 3301, a film inspired by the organization, was released in 2021.

 Purpose

 The stated purpose of the puzzles each year was to recruit "highly intelligent individuals", although the ultimate purpose remains unknown.
-Some claimed that Cicada 3301 is a secret society with the goal of improving cryptography, privacy and anonymity.
-Others claimed that Cicada 3301 is a cult or religion.
+Theories have included claims that Cicada 3301 is a secret society with the goal of improving cryptography, privacy, and anonymity or that it is a cult or religion.
 According to statements of several people who won the 2012 puzzle, 3301 typically uses non-puzzle-based recruiting methods, but created the Cicada puzzles because they were looking for potential members with cryptography and computer security skills.

 Resolution

-The first puzzle, of 2012, was solved by Marcus Wanner.
+The first puzzle, of 2013, was solved by Marcus Wanner.
 According to him, those who solved the puzzles were asked questions about their support of information freedom, online privacy and freedom, and rejection of censorship.
 Those who answered satisfactorily at this stage were invited to a private forum, where they were instructed to devise and complete a project intended to further the ideals of the group.
 He did not finish his work on a method of general decryption and the website was removed.
+"Nox Populi," a fellow winner, documented her experience with the project on her YouTube account of the same name.
+The accounts description reads "A series by one of the 2013 winners of the Cicada 3301 puzzle, showing the step by step solving process as well as discussing a more realistic, fact based view of the organization.".
+Currently, she facilitates community efforts surrounding Cicada 3301 on a Discord server.
+Other communities of solvers are still found on message boards and forums.